soar-robotics/soarchain-docs/docs/Validator/Join Testnet.md

     - You will see various details about the syncing process, including the latest block height your node has synced to.

 By following these steps, you can effectively start syncing your Soarchain node and monitor its progress to ensure it is successfully staying up to date with the blockchain.

+## Binary Upgrades

+During the syncing process you will need to replace binaries at the correct height.
+Please refer to [Testnet-Upgrades](https://docs.soarchain.com/Validator/Testnet-Upgrades)